 Interactive Fractal Tree

-The fractal explorer shows how a simple pattern, when repeated can produce an incredible range of images.
-With a bit of practice you will be able to create many interesting fractal forms, from organic looking trees to symmetrical structures like snow flakes.
-In fact the visnos website logo was created using this activity.
+The fractal explorer shows how a simple pattern, when repeated, can produce an incredible range of images.
+With a bit of practice, you’ll be able to create many interesting forms, from organic-looking trees to symmetrical structures like snowflakes.
+In fact, the Visnos website logo was created using this activity!

-The controls are split into two sections, the variables section change the algorithm that builds the fractal.
-The style section controls colour and appearance of the fractal.
+The controls are split into two sections: the variables tab changes the algorithm that builds the fractal, while the style tab controls the color and appearance.

 Setting Variables